Ten FAQs on advertising strategy.

 On average, a casual reader will spend about two seconds looking at your advert.
 If it has not caught the eye or grabbed their attention in that time, this reader will move on to something else.
 How your ad looks is therefore very important.

 An eye-catching headline is essential.
-It may be in the form of a question, a statement, an invitation or even a testimonial based on what your customers tell you.
+It may be in the form of a question, a statement, an invitation or even a customer testimonial.
 In the same way, well-chosen illustrations and the use of colour can help your advert stand out from the clutter.

 9. How long does it take for an ad campaign to work?